WalkNetwork/interface-framework/README.md

 ### Objective 📝
 As you spend time programming as a Bukkit/Spigot developer, you realize that some things should be implemented to make development even easier, don't you think?
 And one of those things was precisely inventories!
 Something of extreme importance!
-Just then, that's why I made this framework complete!
+Just then, that's why I made this complete framework!
 Thus making life easier for many!

 ### Supports:
 * Easily creation of interfaces. ✔️